jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 }
 ```

-Let's create this in chef.
+Let's create this in Chef.
 I'm going to create another recipe and link it to the
-chef run.
-Here we go.
+Chef run.
+Here we go:

 ```bash
 root@chef-book:~# cd core/cookbooks/base/recipes/